Ditectrev/DP-203/README.md

 ![Question 83](images/question83.jpg)

-- [x] Box 1: Create a database role named Role1 and grant Rolel SELECT permissions to schemal.
-Box 2: Assign Rolel to the Groupl database user.
-Box 3: Assign the Azure role-based access control (Azure RBAC) Reader role for dwl to Group1.
+- [x] Box 1: Create a database user in dw1 that represents Group1 and user the FROM EXTERNAL PROVIDER clause.
+Box 2: Create adatabase role named Role1 and grand Role1 SELECT premissions to schema1.
+Box 3: Assing Role1 to the Group1 database user.
 - [ ] Box 1: Assign Rolel to the Groupl database user.
 Box 2: Create a database role named Role1 and grant Rolel SELECT permissions to schemal.
 Box 3: Assign the Azure role-based access control (Azure RBAC) Reader role for dwl to Group1.
 - [ ] Box 1: Assign the Azure role-based access control (Azure RBAC) Reader role for dwl to Group1.
 Box 2: Assign Rolel to the Groupl database user.
 Box 3: Create a database role named Role1 and grant Rolel SELECT permissions to schemal.
 - [ ] Box 1: Assign the Azure role-based access control (Azure RBAC) Reader role for dwl to Group1.
 Box 2: Create a database role named Role1 and grant Rolel SELECT permissions to schemal.
 Box 3: Assign Rolel to the Groupl database user.